Teleworking 9 to 5: Tips for working from home

 Additionally, using your webcam during meetings has a big impact on communicating effectively because observing body language can help foster greater empathy and context.
 Just remember to change out of your pajamas first.

 Most importantly, remember the whole person.
-Your colleagues and employees have a variety of concerns ranging from taking care of parents or children to personal anxieties about the current situation.
+Your colleagues and employees have a variety of concerns like taking care of parents or children and personal anxieties.
 Now, more than ever, we should be thoughtful about the needs of those we work with and provide accommodations where possible.

 Although you’re working remotely, you’re still a member of a team.
 Developing and strengthening your teams and its members will ensure your agency’s success in the weeks and months to come.
 For more information, training, and tips on teleworking as a federal employee, visit the Office of Personnel Management Teleworking website.

 Check out more blog posts on working remotely below:

 - How to supervise interns in a virtual environment: onboarding and orientation